igorsdub/gecs-02-project_template/README.md

 │                         src and configuration for tools like black │
 │
-├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
+├── results            <- Generated histogram of word counts.
-│   └── figures        <- Generated graphics and figures to be used in reporting │
 │
 └── src   <- Source code for use in this project.
     │